 - Comparing prices is the key to cheaper car insurance quotes.
-This can be done by gathering prices from a series of different insurers or through use of price comparison websites
+This can be done by gathering prices from a series of different insurers or through the use of price comparison websites.

-- Avoiding accidents, ticket and other violations will help in building a good driving record which will be looked upon favorably by car insurance companies
+- Avoiding accidents, tickets, and other violations will help in building a good driving record which will be looked upon favorably by car insurance companies.

-- Policies should always be reviewed and updated on a regular basis.
-As the value of a vehicle depreciates over time, insurance requirements may not be as extensive and cheaper auto insurance quotes will lead to larger savings
+- Policies should always be reviewed and updated regularly.
+As the value of a vehicle depreciates over time, insurance requirements may not be as extensive, and cheaper auto insurance quotes will lead to larger savings.

 - Never be afraid to ask for discounts if you feel they are not being applied.
-Some carriers only offer discounts upon request as a means of maximizing their profits.
-There are a number of considerations where reductions may be applicable and these include safety or security features, safe overnight parking, multiple drivers on a single policy and grouping all insurance requirements with a single company
+Some carriers only offer discounts upon request to maximize their profits.
+There are several considerations where reductions may be applicable, and these include safety or security features, safe overnight parking, multiple drivers on a single policy, and grouping all insurance requirements with a single company